Anabolic steroids – Adon Health Skip to content

 • Gynecomastia (breast development in men)

-• infertility
+• Infertility

 Psychological effects:

-• Mood swings and aggression ("Roid Rage")
+• Mood swings and aggression ("roid rage")

 • Depression, especially after discontinuation

-• Sleep disorders, anxiety
+• Sleep disturbances, anxiety

 • Potential for addiction